Josephmichal/bug-completed/hack/bug/portswigger/HTTP Host header attacks.md

 -->On the other hand, as the Host header is such a fundamental part of how the websites work, tampering with it often means you will be unable to reach the target application at all.
 The front-end server or load balancer that received your request may simply not know where to forward it, resulting in an "`Invalid Host header`" error of some kind.
 This is especially likely if your target is accessed via a CDN.
 In this case, you should move on to trying some of the techniques outlined below.
 ## #1 Check for flawed validation :
 --> arbitrary sathanam host il itt send chyumbol "`Invalid Host header`"  ennayirikum response varuka.ella response um ingane aayirikanamenila.so varuna response in anusarich forward chyanam
--->websiste engane aan host header parse chyunath enn study chyanam.host header il port chech chyunundon nokanam.check chyunilengil avide namuk payload chyan patumon nokanam
+-->websiste engane aan host header parse chyunath enn study chyanam.host header il port check chyunundon nokanam.check chyunilengil avide namuk payload chyan patumon nokanam

                         GET /example HTTP/1.1
                         Host: vulnerable-website.com:bad-stuff-here